How to thaw a condensate pipe

 Running your hands over the pipe until you find a section that feels colder than the rest should help you identify the blockage quickly.

-Most condensate pipes freeze near the ground, so it’s simply a case of pouring the hot water over the pipe slowly.
+Most condensate pipes freeze near the ground, so it’s simply a case of slowly pouring hot water over the pipe.

 Step 3: Use hot water to thaw the pipe

 First, boil some water.
-If you’re using a kettle, make sure to cool the kettle for at least 15 minutes once it’s boiled.
+If you’re using a kettle, cool it for at least 15 minutes once it’s boiled.

 Do not use boiling water as this can crack or damage the pipe.